Breakthrough-Energy/REISE.jl/docs/usage.rst

                             The end date as provided to run the simulation.
 Supported formats are 'YYYY-MM-DD', 'YYYY-MM-DD HH', 'YYYY-MM-DD
                             HH:MM', or 'YYYY-MM-DD HH:MM:SS'.
-      -x EXECUTE_DIR, --execute-dir EXECUTE_DIR
-                            The directory where the REISE.jl results are stored.
       -o [OUTPUT_DIR], --output-dir [OUTPUT_DIR]
                             The directory to store the results.
 This is optional and defaults to the execute directory.